NiklasErath/TowerOfHanoi/report.md

 Name: Erath Niklas

 ## Methodology:
 I have a program class which contains the main function and the base functionallity of the program.
 Inside the main function i created the if states for the terminal/user inputs to start either the recursive or the iterative method with error messages.
-Besides that i create 3 stacks - for each rod - and add all the disks to the start rod (left = start, middle = middle, right = final)
+Besides that i create 3 stacks - for each rod - and added all the disks to the start rod (left = start, middle = middle, right = final)

+### Recursive Method:
+The Main function calls the Recursive.Move method if the user types dotnet run -recursive 3 (or another number of disks instead of 3).
+The logic behind the recursive method is that it calls its own function repeatedly until n == 1, at which point it calls the MoveDisk function to move the disk to a rod.
+With each move, the DrawRods method is called to visualize the current position of the disks in the terminal.
+Before each move, the terminal gets cleared to provide a better visualization.

+### Iterative Method:
+The Main function calls the Iteration.Move method if the user types dotnet run -iterative 3 (or another number of disks instead of 3).
+The iterative method uses a loop to move the disks between the rods according to the rules of the Tower of Hanoi.
+The MoveDisk function is called to handle the actual disk movement, and the DrawRods method is called after each move to visualize the current state of the rods and disks in the terminal.
+The terminal is cleared before each move to ensure a clear visualization.

 ## Additional Features
 I implemented an Animation class with draw methods to visualize the Tower of Hanoi

 ## Discussion/Conclusion
 The first challenge was to get to know the Tower of Hanoi because i've never heard of it before.
 But after i watched some youtube videos i got the idea of how it works.
 I started with the recursion because it was easier for me and started to draw the logic mathematically on a paper.
 The Iretation instead was more tough for me to complete.
 At the beginning i felt lost and didn't know where to start.
 At this point i have to say - thank stack overflow and copilot!
 Those two helped me a lot to get an understanding of how iterations work and the logic behind it.

+I started with simple text lines dor the moves of the disks which i commented out in the actual code to see what happens.

 ## Work with:
 I worked alone during the nights.